Wildfire Situation Update | SPSA

 Status Not Contained

-Resources Type 1 Crew Members, Type 2 Crew Members, Helicopter Support, Air Tanker Support, Heavy Equipment Support, Out of Province Crews, Local Fire Departments
+Resources Type 1 Crew Members, Type 2 Crews, Type 3 Crews, Helicopter Support, Air Tanker Supports, Heavy Equipment Support, Out of Province Supports

-Communities <20km Besnard Lake, Hall Lake, Clam Lake, Wadin Bay, Lac La Ronge, La Ronge, Air Ronge
+Communities <20km Besnard Lake, Hall Lake, Clam Lake, Wadin Bay, Lac La Ronge Indian Band (LLRIB), La Ronge, Air Ronge, Nemeiben Lake, Sucker River, English Bay, Wadin Bay, Sikachu, Eagle Point, Potato Lake, Lamp Lake, Rabbit Creek, Napatak

 West of Denare Beach (25DB-WOLF)